AvolitesLtd/TitanManual/docs/patching/changing-the-patch.md

 and select the different output lines from the console.
 Scrolling the window to the right shows more information about each DMX channel.

+The **Input** column shows values coming in from a DMX Input source (see [Using DMX/sACN Input](/controlling-fixtures/changing-fixture-attributes.md#using-dmxsacn-input)).
+This column can be hidden using the <Keys.ContextKey>Input Data</Keys.ContextKey> context button.

 ## Fixture Exchange

 <Video videoId="a_ES6UYQRJ4" title="Advanced Patching" />